How to buy a House With a Small Deposit

 Despite the Government’s best attempts to make housing more affordable though schemes like Rent to Buy and half price mortgage deposit schemes, the truth is, there’s just not enough available housing on the market.

-This reduced stock has created an investor’s dream: a large scale shortage producing a sellers’ market in which house prices are solely market determined.
+This reduced stock has created an investor’s dream: a large-scale shortage producing a sellers’ market in which house prices are solely market determined.
 And in a market such as ours, this means housing prices have sky-rocketed.
-So to unfortunately have deposits.
+So, too unfortunately, have deposits.

-So, with the housing market in such a state, and buyers struggling so much with deposits and finances, what possible solutions are currently available?
+So, with the housing market in such a state, and buyers struggling so much with deposits and finances, what possible solutions are currently available to people who can only afford small deposits?

 We briefly mentioned first-time buyer mortgages above, and generally, these have lower mortgage rates than generic mortgages, However, some come with the ability to allow somebody (usually a parent) to act as a guarantor on your behalf.